-As the nation increasingly looks to innovation as a way to become, or just maintain competitiveness, its important to ask ourselves who are the innovators and where do they come from?.
+As the nation increasingly looks to innovation as a way to become, or just maintain competitiveness, it’s important to ask ourselves who are the innovators and where do they come from?.
 I once heard an innovation professor once say ‘any idiot can have an idea’, (he was being deliberately provocative of course as he talked about the wider context and ecosystem needed).
-However Ideas are special and can change the world – if we can but harness and nurture the upcoming creators, and create environments and eco systems that let them flourish.
+However, ideas are special and can change the world – if we can harness and nurture the upcoming creators, and create environments and ecosystems that let them flourish.

 Recently I went to an international conference on gifted education.
 Many aren’t comfortable with the word gifted, but if you consider a standard deviation above the average population as a starting point ( on some accepted scale of choice) then I’m happy with that.

-My sons principal describes it quite neatly, and is a great analogy for the sport tech space:
+My sons principal describes it quite neatly, and is a great analogy for the sports tech space:

 “If a child plays in the next age group for football it applauded, but if a child does maths at a higher level ‘no, no, no you can’t do that – thats elitism’.
 We never tell a gifted high jumper, sorry you can only jump to a 1.1m height, as thats what we set the bar at for your age group, next year when you are in a higher grade we’ll let you jump at 1.2m.
 In sport we want our athletes to be their best, but somehow we are reluctant to do this with academic schooling.”